 - Integrate biblical principles within the field of applied network security.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be a minimum of 350 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be a minimum of 250 words.

 The student will complete labs associated with the course material.
 Each lab will have specific instructions for tasks, along with deliverables, to be completed in the virtual lab environment.